 Data shows a significant increase in the number of patients taking to telemedicine because of the restricted mobility since March 25, writes India Correspondent Debarshi Dasgupta.

 Researchers estimate that the telemedicine market could grow from US$829 million (S$1.2 billion) last year to US$5.41 billion in 2025.

 JAPAN’S TOP PROSECUTOR QUITS FOR GAMBLING DURING COVID-19

 Tokyo’s top prosecutor Hiromu Kurokawa resigned on Thursday (May 21) for gambling during Japan’s coronavirus state of emergency, in another blow to Prime Minister Shinzo Abe, whose support has been hit over his handling of the coronavirus pandemic.
 Mr Kurokawa, believed to be close to the PM, admitted playing mahjong for money on two occasions during the state of emergency in the country.

 IN OTHER NEWS

 That’s it for today.
-Thanks for reading.
-Remember to wash your hands, and we’ll be back with more good stories tomorrow.
+Thanks for reading, stay safe and we’ll be back with you tomorrow.